anagha-chaudhari/melohue/README.md

 ## Overview

+I used to keep YouTube and Spotify open while studying, and I'd always end up getting distracted switching between tabs.
+I just wanted one place where I could have my music, my channels, and a focus video — all together.
+So I built MeloHue as my own little space on the internet that keeps me on track without the noise.
+No more app switching, no more rabbit holes.

 MeloHue is an interactive personal website that blends **retro Windows XP-era design aesthetics** with smooth, modern web interactions — creating a distinctive digital space that's equal parts nostalgic and functional.

-Designed for users who value simplicity, beauty, and productivity, MeloHue brings your favorite media, focus tools, and music discovery into one distraction-free environment.
+Designed for users who value simplicity and productivity, MeloHue brings your favorite media, focus tools, and music discovery into one distraction-free environment.

 ---